Roosevelt Avenue Bridge

-All work will be performed in three construction stages in order to allow pedestrian and vehicle access along Roosevelt Avenue with minimal impact to subway operations.
-The project is currently in its first stage beginning on the north side of the bridge.
+All work is being performed in three construction stages to allow continuing pedestrian and vehicle access along Roosevelt Avenue with minimal impact to subway operations.